 TGbe editor: Change the seventh paragraph as follows (Track Change On):

 Group key handshake message 1 is an EAPOL-Key frame with the Key Type subfield equal to 0.
-The Key Data field shall contain a GTK KDE and shall be encrypted.
+For non-MLO, the Key Data field shall contain a GTK KDE and shall be encrypted.
+For MLO, the Key Data field may include one MLO GTK KDE, one MLO IGTK KDE and one BIGTK MLO KDE for each of the setup links and shall be encrypted.

 Group key handshake message 2 is an EAPOL-Key frame with the Key Type subfield equal to 0.
 The Key Data field can be empty.